TheDuckFrederik/InterSystems/EX3.2/EX3.2.md

 ##### 3. UpdateIDRange
 Sends a ID1, a FirstRangeID, a ID2 and a LastRangeID that happens to be the first and last ID used to add a range of patients.
 ```
-Method FileNameGathering(pRequest As EX32.MSG.FNRM, Output pResponse As EX32.MSG.FNFDB)
+Method UpdateIDRange(pRequest As EX32.MSG.UIDRM, Output pResponse As Ens.Response) As %Status
 {
-    // Here we create a new class that is tied to the response message.
+    // ID1 is always 1 and ID2 is always 2 for this Method.
+    set pRequest.ID1 = 1
-    set pResponse = ##class(EX32.MSG.FNFDB).%New()
+    set pRequest.ID2 = 2

     // Here we first make the query to the database, then we assign the result to the variable tResult.
-    set query = "SELECT * FROM FileNames WHERE id = "_pRequest.ID
+    set query = "UPDATE IDC SET Identifier = "_pRequest.FirstRangeID_" WHERE ID = "_pRequest.ID1
     set st = ..Adapter.ExecuteQuery(.tResult, query)
     $$$TRACE("st = "_st)
-    do tResult.Next()

-    // To the left we declare the value of the properties inside the request message.
-    // On the right we assign it to the different fields of the database response.
+    // Here we first make the query to the database, then we assign the result to the variable tResult.
-    set pResponse.FileName=tResult.Get("FileName")
+    set query = "UPDATE IDC SET Identifier = "_pRequest.LastRangeID_" WHERE ID = "_pRequest.ID2
+    set st = ..Adapter.ExecuteQuery(.tResult, query)
+    $$$TRACE("st = "_st)

     // Here we end the method and return the status code.
     Quit $$$OK